Noaaan/MythicMetals/PATCHNOTES.md

 - Added a configurable HUD element which displays your Carmot Shield health.

+- Removed Water Protection tooltip if Origins is not installed.

 ### Bug Fixes

 - Fixed a bug where the Banglum Nuke would not light with a dispenser on specific sides.

 - Fix the Aegis Sword models in item frames and on ground.

-- Fixed a bug where the Orichalcum Hammer did not apply enchants correctly.
+- Fix Orichalcum Hammer not applying enchants correctly.

+- Fix Origins compat not enabling itself

 # 0.16.4
 ### Changes